Motiejus/motiejus.github.com/_posts/2012-06-26-erlang-behaviours-in-lua.markdown

 * Implement any behaviour in Lua with only 3 lines of boilerplate Erlang code.
 * Make people who don't do middleware happy.
-* The whole thing will be _fast_ (via BIFs, so there will be 0 OS context switches).
+* The whole thing will be _fast_ (via BIFs, so there will be no OS context switches).

 Stay tuned.